 Multi-Tiered Systems of Support (MTSS) is a framework for effective team-based problem solving that is data-informed, evidence-based, and flexible enough to meet the academic and behavioral needs of all students.

 This three-tiered framework encompasses best practices from Response to Intervention (RtI) and Positive Behavioral Interventions and Supports (PBIS) research and guidance.
 Tiered-prevention logic emphasizes the following guiding principles (adapted from the PBIS Implementation Blueprint, U.S. Dept. of Education, 2015):

 - All students should experience an effective and relevant foundation.

-- Implement across the whole school.
+- Implemented across the entire school.